microsoft/fast/packages/fast-element/docs/building-components.md

 > **IMPORTANT:** If you choose to render to the Light DOM, you will not be able to compose content, use slots, or leverage encapsulated styles.
 Light DOM rendering is not recommended for re-usable components.
 It may have some limited use as the root component of a small app.

 In addition to the Shadow DOM mode, `shadowOptions` exposes all the options that can be set through the standard `attachShadow` API.
 This means that you can also use it to specify new options such as `delegatesFocus: true`.
+You only need to specify options that are different from the defaults mentioned above.

 ## Defining CSS